FFmpeg/FFV1/ffv1.md

 #### Range Binary Values

 To encode binary digits efficiently a Range coder is used.
+A Range coder encodes a series of binary symbols by using a probability estimation within each context.
+The sizes of each of the 2 sub-ranges are proportional to their estimated probability.
+The quantization table is used to choose the context used from the surrounding image sample values for the case of coding the sample differences.
+Coding integers is done by coding multiple binary values.
+The range decoder will read bytes until it can determine which sub-range the input falls into to return the next binary symbol.

+To describe Range coding for FFV1 the following values are used:

 C~i~
 : the i-th Context.